The amount of unemployed college graduates with a university degree is not funny, but this video by JP Sears is.

 If you already have a university degree, then use it to your advantage.
 Degrees are still looked high upon by most people, even though they won't guarantee the jobs or income you have in mind.

-If you don’t have a degree yet and you are wondering what to do with your life and career options, why not take a year off first and learn money making skills.
-Test the waters and see how good you can become with internet marketing, lead generation and online sales.
+If you don't have a degree yet and you are wondering what to do with your life and career options, why not take a year off first and learn money making skills like marketing and sales.

 Lead generation, conversions and sales are skills you will need in any business.
 Worst case, they can help land you a job in the future if you decide to go down the employment route again.

 For example, if you are able to spend $1,000 on advertising that generates $1,000 + $$$, then you can easily duplicate that process with higher and higher amounts and increase your income.